 We value our inventories at the lower of cost or market using the weighted average cost method that approximates the first-in, first-out (FIFO) method.
 Management has evaluated the current level of inventories in comparison to planned sales volume and other factors and based on this evaluation, has recorded adjustments to cost of goods sold for estimated decreases in value.
 These adjustments are estimates, which could vary significantly, either favorably or unfavorably, from actual results if future economic conditions, consumer demand and competitive environments differ from our expectations.
-We are not aware of any events or changes in demand or price that would indicate to us that our inventory valuation may be too high at this time.
+Based on these factors, we have recorded valuation allowances to value inventory at our best estimate of lower of cost or market.